 As a retired nurse practitioner with a background in critical care, a cloth face mask or anything over your face will beat nothing if you are accidentally splashed with blood or other bodily fluids.
 It can be quickly removed and replaced with a clean one.
-Hopefully supplies will meet the demands soon and these can be tossed in the trash.
+Hopefully, supplies will meet the demands soon and these can be tossed in the trash.

 This face mask tutorial is just to show you how to make it.
-It is not saying fabric face mask are effective or anything of the sort.
-It’s just a stopgap until proper supplies start arriving.
-I’m making these for the local nursing home where my dad is.
-The residents there are doing well at this time and we pray they will continue to do so.
+It is not saying fabric face masks are effective or anything of the sort.
+It's just a stopgap until proper supplies start arriving.
+I'm making these for the local nursing home where my dad is.
+The residents and staff there are doing well at this time and we pray they will continue to do so.

 Fabric face masks can be worn and tossed in the laundry when soiled.
 The pattern came from a YouTube video that I watched that the Deaconess Hospital had done.
 Here's that link: Deaconess Hospital